kun101/ppt_generator/README.md

 ### How It Works

-**Content Processing**: The system uses Large Language Models to analyze your text and create a structured slide plan.
-Each slide gets a title, layout suggestion, bullet points, and optional speaker notes.
-If the AI service fails, a heuristic fallback parser uses Markdown headers and text structure to create slides.
+**Content Processing**: Default pipeline performs deep template analysis (layout indices, placeholder taxonomy, image slots) and feeds that context into an LLM prompt.
+The LLM returns a structured JSON plan mapping semantic content → concrete placeholder indices.
+If the AI service fails or returns invalid JSON, a heuristic Markdown-based fallback activates.

-**Style Preservation**: The generator starts from your uploaded template to inherit slide masters, layouts, fonts, and color schemes.
-It analyzes the template to extract reusable design elements and applies your brand consistently across all generated slides.
+**Style Preservation**: Your uploaded template is cloned; original masters, color themes, fonts, and placeholder geometries remain untouched.
+Text is only inserted into existing placeholders—no freestyle shape creation—guaranteeing design fidelity.

-**Image Intelligence**: Rather than generating new images, the system intelligently reuses pictures already present in your template.
-It exports image blobs from template slides and re-inserts them contextually (e.g., section headers, content illustrations) to maintain visual consistency.
+**Image Intelligence**: Only existing template images are reused; images are inserted strictly into image/media/object placeholders (types 7, 18, 19, 20).
+Exact position & dimensions are preserved—no overlap, no drift.
+If a slide has no available image placeholder or the content doesn't call for one, no image is forced.

 ### Project Structure